What is a meta description?

 4. Do not use vague titles that do not give people searching enough information, or the search engine robots.

-For example a vague title would be “Birds”, whereas a good title would be “Parakeets and their needs”.
+A vague title would be “birds”.
+A more effective title would be “Parakeets and Their Needs”

 7. Limit the use of punctuation.

-Save all of your character space for compelling call to actions.
+Save all of your characters space for compelling calls-to-action.

 Ok, now you are armed with the information that you need to create your own meta descriptions for all of your future blog posts!

 Be sure to sign up for my weekly newsletter and grab the password for my Resource Library.
 In it you will find a swipe file for my post 101 Blog Post Titles That Really Work.
 Use this swipe file to improve the copy that you write for your meta descriptions.